hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 See [this](https://github.com/Oldes/Rebol3/blob/e41971cce3b7ddb07dcd951f9760cdc3bd3753c2/src/os/win32/dev-stdio.c#L87-L104) and [this](https://github.com/Oldes/Rebol3/blob/e41971cce3b7ddb07dcd951f9760cdc3bd3753c2/src/os/win32/dev-stdio.c#L389-L397) in R3 sources.

 [15:42:32](#bHSdlqaP6YsAbcUX4QxGvxc_nIyv-XU1zwmHTdiZJkM) <gurzgri>:
 And here I was just heading over to the R3 sources to have a look on how you are doing it over there.
-Thanks for pointing to the relevant places Ì†ΩÌπè.
+Thanks for pointing to the relevant places üôè.
 So the decision is made at compile time.

 ## 20-Apr-2025